-Moms often pack healthy lunches for everyone else, but forget about themselves.
+Moms will often pack a healthy lunch for everyone else but forget about themselves.
 Here’s the solution.

 Did you prepare lunch?

-No, I am not talking about the PB sandwich on rye with all the crusts cut off…or the washed grapes you halved so meticulously so that they shouldn’t be a choking hazard, those neither.
+No, I am not talking about the PB sandwich on rye with all the crusts cut off…or the washed grapes you halved so meticulously so that they shouldn’t be a choking hazard.
 Definitely not the turkey-mustard-lettuce and tomato you packed for the man of the house.

 I’m talking about your lunch.
 The one you should be eating.
 The healthy and balanced meal that will help you get through your hectic day, nourished and fueled.
 And no, not the string cheese and whole wheat roll you grabbed on your way out to carpool.